telerik/winforms-docs/calendar/design-time/smart-tag.md

 ---
 The Smart Tag of __RadCalendar__ lets you quickly access common tasks involved with customizing appearance or setting the theme.

+>caption Figure 1: The smart tag of RadCalendar.

 ![calendar-smart-tag001.png](images/calendar-smart-tag001.png)

 * __New Theme Manager:__ Adds a new __RadThemeManager__ component to the form.